neurorave/neurorave/index.md

 Despite significant advances in deep models for music generation, the use of these techniques remains restricted to expert users.
 Before being democratized among musicians, generative models must first provide _expressive control_ over the generation, as this conditions the integration of deep generative models in creative workflows.
 In this paper, we tackle this issue by introducing a deep generative audio model providing expressive and continuous descriptor-based control, while remaining lightweight enough to be embedded in a hardware synthesizer.
 We enforce the controllability of real-time generation by explicitly removing salient musical features in the latent space using an adversarial confusion criterion.
 User-specified features are then reintroduced as additional conditioning information, allowing for _continuous_ control of the generation, akin to a synthesizer knob.
 We assess the performance of our method on a wide variety of sounds including instrumental, percussive and speech recordings while providing both _timbre_ and _attributes_ transfer, allowing new ways of generating sounds.

-_We would like to thank our reviewers for their helpful suggestions and comments on our paper and on this accompagnon website._
+_We would like to thank our reviewers for their helpful suggestions and comments on our article and this accompanying website._

 **Examples contents**
   * [Audio reconstruction](#audio-reconstruction)